 Pursuant to the dividends received deduction (the "DRD"), corporations may generally deduct 50% of the income they receive from dividends on traditional preferred securities issued by domestic corporations that are paid out of earnings and profits of the issuer.
 However, not all traditional preferred securities pay dividends that are eligible for the DRD.
 Under current law, individuals will generally be taxed at long-term capital gain rates on qualified dividend income ("QDI").
 However, not all distributions on traditional preferred securities will qualify to be treated as QDI.
-In particular, distributions on preferred securities issued by REITs generally are not religible for the DRD and generally are not treated as QDI.
+In particular, distributions on preferred securities issued by U.S. real estate investment trusts ("REITs") generally are not eligible for the DRD and generally are not treated as QDI.